 I can’t get a wireless connection.

 A: First, view available wireless networks, select DUKE and choose “Connect” (and then “Connect Anyway” if prompted).
-Second, complete the following steps to register your computer:
+Second, if you have not already done so, complete the following steps to register your computer:

 - Open a web browser.
 If it does not open to the NetReg registration page, then go to Duke's Network Registration System page.